Tom-PIT/Connected.Docs/en/Assets/CodeLists/ReproMaterials.md

 ## Deletion

-A repro material can be deleted only if no dependent records reference it (e.g., stock movements, production processes, documents).

-Click **Delete** to open the confirmation dialog:
+Click **Delete** on the edit screen to open a confirmation dialog:

 **Are you sure you want to delete this record?**

-If confirmed, the material is permanently removed.
-Otherwise, the record remains unchanged.
+If confirmed, the repro material is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
+>A repro material can be deleted only if no dependent records reference it (e.g., stock movements, production processes, documents).